 The service of HBC may be classified as a “non-traditional” mission board.
 If a “traditional” board is one which sends and supports American missionaries, then HBC certainly qualifies as being non-traditional.
 The main focus of HBC is to encourage, train, and support the work of nationals from Asia and other areas in the 10/40 Window.

 This approach is vital to world missions because more than half of the world’s population is cut off from traditional missionary work.
 Vast areas of the Middle East and Asia in the 10/40 Window have little or no traditional missionary work due to government restrictions.
-Most inhabitants of the Islamic, Buddhist, and Hindu worlds will never hear the gospel from Western missionaries unless they hear it from another Arab or Asian.
+Most inhabitants of the Islamic, Buddhist, and Hindu worlds will never hear the gospel from Western missionaries but, would hear it from another Arab or Asian.

 Good non-traditional mission agencies are being organized as church and mission leaders realize the urgency of getting the gospel into places where Americans cannot go.
 This is a very positive trend in modern missions, one that should be encouraged in all levels of ministry.